 Ted Wang, US Program Director

 Ted Wang is the Director of Unbound Philanthropy’s US Program.
 Before joining the foundation, Ted had a public policy consulting practice, advising a mix of foundations, advocacy organizations, and elected officials.
 From 1990 to 2004, he worked at two nonprofit organizations, Chinese for Affirmative Action and the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area.
 Ted litigated discrimination and voting rights cases and drafted local and state laws promoting immigrant rights, racial justice, and small business development.
 Among the recognition he received for his community work include the California Asian Pacific Islander Legislative Caucus’ Legislative Hero Award and the Asian American Bar Association of the Bay Area’s Outstanding Leadership to the Legal Community Award.
 Ted received his bachelor’s degree from Reed College and his law degree from Yale Law School.
-Ted is originally from Taipei, Taiwan, and now lives in Berkeley, California.
+Ted is originally from Taipei, Taiwan.

-Julia Yang-Winkenbach, US Program Assistant
+Julia Yang-Winkenbach, US Program Officer

 Board of Directors